-I do a lot of things solo with absolutely no problem; go to the movies alone, eat dinner at fancy restaurants by myself, take tours of attractions, etc. But, there was something about attending the super swanky Vegas Uncork’d preview event in San Francisco that made me nervous.
+I do a lot of things solo with absolutely no problem; go to the movies by myself, eating out alone at fancy restaurants, take tours of attractions, etc. But, there was something about attending the super swanky Vegas Uncork’d preview event in San Francisco that made me nervous.
 Not only would I be going to this foodie bash solo, but also would be hobnobbing with chef heavy hitters like Michael Mina, Charlie Palmer and Mary Sue Milliken.
 Oh boy.

 The Vegas Uncork’d preview party, put on by bon appetit, was a small introduction to the main Las Vegas show which features celebrity chefs, master sommeliers and cutting-edge mixologists.

 Butterflies were fluttering as I approached the host stand, because fear number 48 was that my name would not be on the guest list.
 It was.
 Phew.

 I entered the dimly lit Hakkasan dining room and it was flooded with guests.
 Wall to wall.
 I wasn’t alone at all.
 Besides, everyone was too involved in their conversations and cocktails to notice my solo self arriving.
 A sense of relaxation quickly set in and the solo foodie fest began.

 A sticky toffee pudding push pop was the alternative choice to the plate and spoon version, apparently for eaters on the run.